-The meeting was designed to give ample opportunity for discussion and networking among the participants through the Q&A sessions after each presentation in the plenary sessions as well as poster sessions that allowed each participant to showcase and talk about his/her technical work or research.
-In addition, something new was incorporated into the program: participants were divided into five groups where they discussed policy topics and developed messages to society.
-The conclusions are included in this volume as the "Messages to Society."
-The participants also took a tour of the Tsukuba Space Center (JAXA), Science Square Tsukuba (AIST) and Geological Museum (AIST).
+The meeting was designed to give an ample opportunity for discussion and networking among the participants through the Q&A sessions after each presentation in the plenary sessions as well as poster sessions that allowed each participant to showcase and talk about his/her technical work or research.
+In addition, the group took a tour of HP Labs.
+The labs were: a data center and three other labs dealing with nanoprint lithography; digital commercial printing; and Pluribus, a technology that combines multiple, inexpensive projectors to create a scalable "superprojector."

-The seventh Japan-America Frontiers of Engineering symposium is scheduled for November 5-7, 2007, in Palo Alto, California.
+The eighth Japan-America Frontiers of Engineering symposium is scheduled for November 17-19, 2008, in Japan.